About

 In 2012, Orange Milk released Sweets' seminal "Engines of Joy" album to critical acclaim, Impose Magazine calling it "a tape of mysterious honesty; purely experimental, forward thinking, disturbing and beautiful, showcasing a raw, personal and mystical vision."

-Sweets followed it up with the epic space opera "In An Orange Milky Way," which Lars Gotrich of NPR named one of the best 25 cassette albums of 2012.
+Sweets followed it up with the epic low-tech space opera "In An Orange Milky Way," which Lars Gotrich of NPR named one of the best 25 cassette albums of 2012.